Frequently Asked Questions

-If your legal matter is ongoing, the consult attorney will advise you of the next steps in your matter.
-If the attorney agrees to take your case, and you decide to retain one of our attorneys, you will sign an engagement letter which states what services will be provided to you and outlines the details of our engagement as your legal counsel.
-We require a retainer to commence representation.
+The attorney you consult with will advise you of the next steps in your matter.
+If the attorney agrees to take your case, and you retain our firm, you will sign an engagement letter which states what services will be provided to you and outlines the details of our engagement as your legal counsel.
+Most matters require a retainer or an advanced payment to commence representation.

 Q: What is a retainer?

-A retainer is the amount of money that our firm will request from you at the time of engagement.
+A retainer is the amount of money that our firm will request from you at the time of engagement if you hire our firm for hourly services (not Estate Planning).
 We have standard retainers for certain types of legal matters (please see the following question for some examples).
 You will be required to provide this retainer when you retain our services.
 A retainer is not the entire price of your legal services.
 In the event that your legal fees exceed the retainer provided, you will be required to make an additional deposit.
 We refund unused portions of your retainer at the conclusion of our representation.

 Q: How much is the retainer?